Bertram Sergison-Brooke: Military career

 Brooke was commissioned into the Grenadier Guards as a second lieutenant on 12 August 1899.

 He served in the Second Boer War in South Africa, which began later that year, and was promoted to lieutenant on 14 December 1900.
 Following the end of the war in June 1902 he returned with most of the men of the guards regiments on board the SS Lake Michigan, which arrived in Southampton in October 1902.
 He then served with the Egyptian Army.

+Brooke, by now a supernumerary captain, was restored to the establishment on 3 November 1910.

-Brooke also served in the First World War, initially as Assistant Embarkation Officer in Southampton and then as a brigade major in France.
+Brooke also served in the First World War, initially as Assistant Embarkation Officer in Southampton and then as a Charles Corkran's successor as brigade major of the 1st (Guards) Brigade in November 1914 and the same role later on. in France.
 By September 1917 he was a temporary brigadier general commanding the 2nd Guards Brigade but was gassed on the Western Front.
-He was mentioned in despatches seven times throughout the war.
+He was mentioned in despatches seven times throughout the war and was promoted in January 1918 to brevet lieutenant colonel.

 After the war Brooke became commanding officer of the 1st Battalion Grenadier Guards and then, in 1923, went on to be commander of the Grenadier Guards and Regimental District.
 He was appointed commander of the 15th Infantry Brigade in China in 1927 and then, after promotion to temporary colonel commandant, commander of the 1st (Guards) Brigade at Aldershot in April 1928.
 He was made Brigadier on the General Staff at Eastern Command in India in 1931 and Major-General commanding the Brigade of Guards and General Officer Commanding London District in 1934.
 He was made a Companion of the Order of the Bath in June 1935.

 He retired from the army in 1939 but, with the Second World War underway, he was recalled as GOC London District.
 He retired again in 1942.

 Brooke was British Red Cross Commissioner with the Allied Army of Liberation from 1943 to 1945.